 He also wrote novels and plays, and the books for stage and ballet productions.
 He knew his way around literary and bohemian London while bringing an upper-crust, post-Harrow sensibility to it all.

 I don’t know if he knew Oscar Wilde, or William Morris, but is the type of figure for whom such associations would have been natural.

-The Colonel protested against the plenty on the table – too much for one dinner – but he got through many similar long meals at their Edwardian height of fashion.
-Did it contribute to his relatively early demise?
+Did the food critic’s enforced regimen contribute to his rather early demise?
 Hard to say.
-He died in his mid-60s during a late new stint in the army, he was put in charge of a keep for German POWs.
+He died in his mid-60s during a late, new stint in the army, he was put in charge of a keep for German POWs.

 *See in the comments below where I link to a pdf of Prof. Broomfield’s full article available on her website.